 - Guidelines for the Resolution of Complaints - Staff

-- Anti-Discrimination and Freedom from Bullying and Harassment (Students) - Governing Policy
+- Sexual Assault, Sexual Harassment and Respectful Relationships (Students) - Governing Policy

-- Sexual Harassment Prevention (Students) - Governing Policy
+- Sexual Assault, Sexual Harassment and Respectful Relationships (Students) - Procedures

-EO Online supports USC’s commitment to equity.
+Equal Opportunity (EO) Online training supports UniSC’s commitment to equity.
 This self-paced, interactive online training program provides theoretical knowledge and a practical understanding of how to apply equal opportunity principles in work and study environments.
 This program has been developed for the higher education sector by a consortium of Australian universities, using real-life case studies and examples.